Preparatory Work (Spring 1997)

 Feb.
 1997 Acceptance, with minor modifications, by the faculty.
 Subsequent presentation to and input from the graduate students.

-This followed the decision to begin full implementation of levels I – III and Text and Context immediately with the fall of 1997, rather than using a phase-in model.
+This followed the decision to begin full implementation of levels I – III and Text and Context immediately in the fall of 1997, rather than using a phase-in model.

 Note: Subsequent workshops have always included all faculty and all TAs.
 In addition, all graduate students, irrespective of whether they were currently serving as TAs, were encouraged to participate in these events.